ItsShamed/tsrk-nix-flex/README.md

 ## Modules

-The `modules/` directory contains modules for both NixOS and Home-Manager.
-The modules are written in a waa that each module can be imported individually without causing to much discrepancy to their original goal.
+The `modules/` directory contains modules for NixOS, Nixvim and Home-Manager.
+Modules are written in a way that each module can be imported individually without causing to much discrepancy to their original goal.

 ## Overlays

-The `overlays/` directory contains nixpkgs overlays for various package so that they fit for my needs without having to inline them in modules.
+The `overlays/` directory contains nixpkgs overlays for various packages so that they fit for my needs without having to inline them in modules.

 ## Packages

-The `pkgs/` directory contains custom packages not available on upstream `nixpkgs`.
+The `pkgs/` directory contains custom packages not available on upstream `nixpkgs`, and a standalone binary of my Nixvim configuration (`nvim-cirno`).

 ## Profiles